 Your personal information may be stored in a secure and encrypted form overseas (e.g. in data storage and cloud computing facilities operated by us (or by third parties on our behalf).
 We will take reasonable steps to ensure recipients of this information do not breach Australian Privacy laws in relation to the personal information we disclose.

 Where applicable information is shared with these third parties, they are obliged to observe the confidential nature of such information and are prohibited from using any or all of this information other than for the purpose for which it was provided.
 We will also disclose information to a law enforcement agency if we are requested to do so by that agency in relation to suspected unlawful activity.

 We will not sell or trade your personal information.

 We want to communicate with you only if you want to hear from us.
-If you prefer not to receive promotional information from us, please let us know by clicking on the “unsubscribe link” update our preferences” at the bottom of any of our communications, or by clicking into your account and manage the level of communication which you want to receive from us.
+If you prefer not to receive promotional information from us, please let us know by clicking on the “unsubscribe” at the bottom of any of our communications or by clicking into your account and managing the level of communication which you want to receive from us.

 Personal information access

 We understand the importance of your personal information and have appropriate procedures in place to safeguard and secure the information we collect to prevent unauthorised access or disclosure, maintain data accuracy and ensure the appropriate use of information.
 We also take measures in respect of destroying or de-identifying personal information that is no longer needed for any lawful purpose.

 We take website and credit card security extremely seriously and always endeavour to provide a secure, safe platform from which to conduct online transactions.
 We use the industry standard Secure Sockets Layer (SSL) protocol, which encrypts information as it is transmitted over the Internet.
 This encryption scrambles details such as credit card numbers, billing details and delivery addresses so that other computers are unable to decipher the information, ensuring privacy and security.